stefanomontr/matrix_algebra/README.md

 # matrix_algebra
-Basic methods of matrix manipulation in Python, sometimes implemented in more than one version.
+Basic functions for matrix manipulation in Python, sometimes implemented in more than one version.